Searching, Discovering Chinese Materials

-The Reference Desk staffed with librarians 2:00-5:00p.m. has discontinued since 2010.
+The library has discontinued the Reference Desk, which was staffed with librarians 2:00-5:00p.m.
 But you may make an appointment with the librarian for reference, bibliographic instruction or in-depth consultation, or for any issues related to Chinese collections and services.

 The librarian's office hour: Monday 4:00-5:00pm, or by appointment; please ask for him at the Circulation Desk.
-It is better to send an e-mail to make appointment.
+It is always good to send an e-mail note in advance.